-Dilated cardiomyopathy is a progressive disease of heart muscle that is characterized by ventricular chamber enlargement and contractile dysfunction with normal left ventricular (LV) wall thickness.
+Dilated cardiomyopathy is a progressive disease of heart muscle that is characterized by ventricular chamber enlargement and contractile dysfunction.
 The right ventricle may also be dilated and dysfunctional.
 Dilated cardiomyopathy is the third most common cause of heart failure and the most frequent reason for heart transplantation.

 Signs and Symptoms